 Oil: Olive oil, avocado oil, or canola oil are good options for roasting veggies.

 Herbs: Rosemary and thyme are the two herbs that taste good for Thanksgiving roasted veggies.
-You can use fresh or dried.
+You can use fresh herbs or dried.

 Salt: Kosher salt, sea salt, or table salt will all work.

 Garlic: Fresh garlic is preferred, but garlic powder can be substituted here.
-You can also use garlic salt in place of the garlic and salt.
+You can also use garlic salt in place of the garlic cloves and salt.

-Vinegar: White wine vinegar is what I typically use, but apple cider vinegar, red wine vinegar, or lemon juice would all work well.
+Vinegar: White wine vinegar is what I typically use, but apple cider vinegar, red wine vinegar, balsamic vinegar, or lemon juice would all work well.
 The vinegar isn't completely mandatory, but I like how it brightens the flavor of the veggies.
 Skip it if needed.

 - Brussels sprouts 1 pound: $1.99